-Clause 14 amends section 36A, which concerns the setting up of polling stations.

-The amendment will allow the Returning Officer to establish an ordinary polling station outside an electoral division (called electoral division X) in another electoral division that has a common boundary with electoral division X, for the conduct of the poll for electoral division X. However, the Returning Officer can do so only if he or she is satisfied that doing so is conducive to the convenience of a large number of electors residing near the common boundary.
+Clause 13 amends section 18 (concerning the setting up of polling stations).
+The amendment will allow the Returning Officer to establish an ordinary polling station outside an electoral division (called electoral division X) in another electoral division that has a common boundary with electoral division X, for the conduct of the poll for electoral division X. However, the Returning Officer can do so only if the Returning Officer is satisfied that doing so is conducive to the voting convenience of a large number of electors residing near the common boundary.

-Clause 14 also amends section 36A to enable better crowd control at ordinary polling stations and special polling stations, which are located within land that has a boundary fence or another structure or feature to mark the boundary of the land (defined to mean "grounds" in clause 2).
+Clause 13 also amends section 18 to enable better crowd control at ordinary polling stations and special polling stations, which are located within land that has a boundary fence or another structure or feature to mark the boundary of the land (defined to mean "grounds" in clause 2).
 These are usually larger polling stations found within schools.